There’s a reason everyone loves fall, and it’s not simply because of the

 National Apple Harvest Festival - Arendtsville, Pennsylvania

 Fall's favorite fruit is front-and-center during the National Apple Harvest Festival in Adams County, Pennsylvania.
 The National Apple Harvest Festival is held during the first two full weekends in October, and has been celebrating local artisans and makers, great music, and fantastic food for over 50 years.
 This fall festival is every apple lover's dream come true, and features the most divine apple dishes you could possibly imagine, including apple butter, apple slushies, apple pizza, apple fritters, apple sausage, and so much more.
 Of course, festival-goers will find plenty of family-friendly activities, too, including hayrides, pony rides, puppet shows, farm stands, and craft vendors.
-The fragrance of sweet, spiced apples fills the streets of Arendtsville for this annual fall festival, which this year happens
+The fragrance of sweet, spiced apples fills the streets of Arendtsville for this annual fall festival.
+Get tickets on the

 Ellicottville Fall Festival - Ellicottville, New York

 Ellicottville is a postcard-perfect little town.
 It's located about an hour south of Buffalo and its charming streets are full of quaint shops, historic storefronts, and amazing restaurants.
 Surrounded by the scenic beauty of western New York, each fall, Ellicottville comes alive with color, providing the perfect backdrop for its annual fall festival.
 Timed perfectly with the region's peak fall foliage, this festival, which also features food, live entertainment, and carnival rides, is a perennial favorite in the Empire State.
 Come and ride a gondola high above the hills of western New York during this annual fall fest -- which happens in October -- and be prepared to be completely dazzled.
 Check out the